-The city of Ottawa has a wide range of downtown urban, family friendly community and rural settings of lifestyles.
+The city of Ottawa has a wide range of downtown urban, family-friendly communities and rural settings of lifestyles.
 Though a major part of the city is rural and green there are developed urban zones with high rises.
-This city has an efficient transportation that connects well with many bike paths and arteries.
+This city has efficient transportation that connects well with many bike paths and arteries.
 Highway 401 runs from east to west end with not much traffic congestion.
-Though not as cosmopolitan as some other Canadian cities, Ottawa is very refreshing and safe to call as your home with a friendly vibe.
+Though not as cosmopolitan as some other Canadian cities, Ottawa is very refreshing and safe to call your home with a friendly vibe.

 Home Insurance Quotes in Ottawa

 |Rank||Home Insurance Company||Annual Rate Per Year|

 Who Has the Cheapest Home Insurance Quotes in Ottawa